WallarooLabs/wally/book/python/api.md

             return ''
 ```

-### SinkEncoder
+### TCPSinkEncoder

-The `SinkEncoder` is responsible for taking the output of the last computation in a pipeline and converting it into a `bytes` for Wallaroo to send out over the network to any receivers.
+The `TCPSinkEncoder` is responsible for taking the output of the last computation in a pipeline and converting it into a `bytes` for Wallaroo to send out over a TCP connection.

-To do this, a `SinkEncoder` class must provide the `encode(data)` method.
+To do this, a `TCPSinkEncoder` class must provide the `encode(data)` method.

 ##### `encode(data)`

 Return a `bytes` that can be sent over the network.
 It is up to the developer to determine how to translate `data` into a `bytes`, and what information to keep or discard.

-#### Example SinkEncoder
+#### Example TCPSinkEncoder

-A complete `SinkEncoder` example that takes a list of integers and encodes it to a sequence of big-endian Longs preceded by a big-endian short representing the number of integers in the list:
+A complete `TCPSinkEncoder` example that takes a list of integers and encodes it to a sequence of big-endian Longs preceded by a big-endian short representing the number of integers in the list:

 ```python
 class Encoder(object):